FHNW-IVGI/Geoharvester/README.md

 ###### Requirements:

+- Your favorite terminal
 - Have node and npm installed (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-- Your favorite terminal

 ###### Run:

 1. cd into frontend folder ("geoharvester_frontend")
 2. run `npm i` to install dependencies (from package.json)
-3. run `npm start` to start the fronted on localhost (npm start is defined in package.json)
+3. run `npm start` to start the fronted on localhost (`npm start` is defined in package.json)

 #### Backend:

 ###### Requirements:

+- Your favorite terminal
 - Have pip installed
 - Have virtual environment in backend folder up and running (`python -m venv env &&  source ./env/bin/activate`)